mondrake/drudbal/README.md

 under the hood:

 1. Requirements:
-   a.
-PHP 7.4+
+    * PHP 7.4+
-   b. latest Drupal development branch code, 9.1.x
+    * latest Drupal development branch code, 9.1.x
-   c. codebase built via Composer
+    * codebase built via Composer

 2. Get the DruDbal module from Packagist via Composer, it will install Doctrine DBAL as well: